dustbyte/simple_ddns/README.md

 	--ttl=60                TTL of the record in seconds
 ```

 The domain/zone NS records must be setup with DNSimple.
-It updates the A record to the current IP address if it already exists, otherwise it creates it.
+It upserts the apex A record with the current IP address.

 The token can be provided throught the environment variable `DNSIMPLE_TOKEN`.